marvisvault/marvis-vault/docs/00_quickstart.md

-# Chapter 7: CLI Interface
+# Marvis Vault OSS CLI Quick Start

-In [Chapter 6: Audit System](06_audit_system_.md), we learned how to track and analyze data access in our application.
-Now, let's explore how to interact with all these powerful features through the **CLI Interface** - your command center for the marvis-vault-oss toolkit!
+Let's explore how to interact with all these powerful features through the **CLI Interface** - your command center for the marvis-vault-oss toolkit!

 ## Introduction: What is the CLI Interface?